pengelana/VTL/README.md

 4. Vaccination Certificate from https://www.notarise.gov.sg/.
 5. Email address for Vaccination registration in Indonesia.
 6. Phone number for Pedulilindungi.
+7. Credit Card (Mastercard/Visa) will be prefer in Indonesia.

 ## 0.5 COST/BUDGET